 A vehicle comes in, your mechanic works on it, finishes in a few hours, and hands you the keys.
-Job well done.
-But how do you decide what to pay the mechanic for it?
-Will you compensate based on experience or time spent?
-Well, guesswork certainly won’t cut it.
+But when it comes time to write the estimate, how do you make sure you’re billing the right labor hours, consistently, every time, for every job?

 What is a mechanic labor guide?